thushan/proxmox-vm-to-ct/readme.md

    * Configure the VM with the core tools you'd like.
      * Eg. Tools `vim`, `tmux` etc.
      * Eg. Settings region, network, wifi etc.
+     * Eg. Configuration `.bashrc`, `.tmux.conf` etc.
-2. Run the `proxmox-vm-to-ct.sh` script (described below) to create a Container image with the relevant configuration
+1. Run the `proxmox-vm-to-ct.sh` script (described below) to create a Container image from the VM.
-3. Start your fancy new containerised VM!
+2. Start your fancy new containerised VM!

 ## Creating your Base VM